-There are basically two functions for paragraphs that you might write.
+There are basically two functions for paragraphs that a Grade 11 student might write.

 The Serial Paragraph

 A multi-paragraph composition deals with a large topic supported by a number of ideas.
 A serial paragraph is a major building block in this type of composition.